Get the Scoop on Salt

 Chloride levels in northeastern Illinois rivers, lakes and wetlands have been on the rise for decades.
 This increase parallels the increase of roads and parking lots that have been built and the subsequent increase of salt applied to those surfaces.
 Chlorides cause damage to vehicles, infrastructure and the environment, particularly the health of our local waterways.

 Throughout northeastern Illinois, and much of the “snow-belt” of the country, rock salt is used to maintain safe driving conditions during and after winter storms.
 Salt is also applied to parking lots, sidewalks and driveways.
 As snow and ice are melted, the dissolved salt is carried in the melt water to local streams and lakes or is infiltrated into the groundwater.
 The salt can also remain on the landscape or in detention basins and storm sewers long after the winter, providing a constant source of chlorides to our local waterways every time it rains well into the summer.

 Some municipalities and residents with hard water use water softeners to remove excess nutrients.
 Water softeners are another source of chlorides that end up in our waterways.

 The True Cost of Salt

 Besides the obvious cost of materials and labor required to salt streets in the winter, there are other costs to winter salt usage:

-How does salt work?
+How does salt melt snow & ice?

 How can you help?
 Be Salt Smart!

-Together we can protect our rivers by shoveling first and using the right amount of salt–all while maintaining safety on roads, parking lots, driveways and sidewalks!
+Together we can protect our rivers by shoveling first and using the right amount of salt--all while maintaining safety on roads, parking lots, driveways and sidewalks!